IMPWNG/Python_Algo_Data_Class/Class2_Dictionaries _HashTables/Readme.md

 A hash table is a data structure that stores key-value pairs.
 It uses a hash function to compute an index into an array of slots, from which the desired value can be found.
 This makes data retrieval extremely efficient, ideally approaching O(1) time complexity.

-> [!TIP] Imagine you have a giant library with lots of books, but it doesn't have any system to find books quickly.
+> [SIMPLE] Imagine you have a giant library with lots of books, but it doesn't have any system to find books quickly.
 If you want a specific book, you might have to look through every single book, which could take forever!
 A hash table is like a magical library system that helps you find your books super fast.

 >Let's say every book has a unique name.
 The hash table uses a special magic spell (called a "hash function") on the name of the book you're looking for.
 This spell doesn't turn the book into a frog or anything like that; instead, it turns the name into a special number.
 This number is very special because it tells you exactly where the book is on the shelf.